CalyrexYT/Centimental-Skillset-Weapons/README.md

 v0.3.9
 - Mjolnir explosing type did not fix ghost blocks, now reverted to mob explosion to increase the blast range
 - Added a fun new feature for a certain weapon that is very hard to obtain!

+v0.4.0
+- <strong>Huge update</strong>
+- Crafting recipies added to chorus of the void and prison of souls
+- New ore added to the end!
+Chorus ore, spawns more rarely than netherite
+- Chorus armor will be added soon

+MORE EXCITING UPDATES COMING SOON!

 ## Known Bugs
 - Explosion from mjolnir sometimes create ghost blocks(fixed but not confirmed)
 - Model of thrown mjolnir is buggy